0xAskar/flipsdocs/docs/Crypto/ETFs.md

 ## **ETFs Flows**

-ETF Flows represent the inflows and outflows of money from an ETF (Exchange-Traded Fund) over a specific period.
+ETFs Flows represent the inflows and outflows of money from an ETF (Exchange-Traded Fund) over a specific period.
 They offer insight into investment activity in the ETF, reflecting investor interest and market sentiment.

 We have a presentation of data on cryptocurrency transactions over time, sorted chronologically by date.